 He conducts researches regarding urban sustainability, climate adaptation, vulnerability assessment, and related concepts.
 Besides the urban-related topics, he conducted researches regarding various other sectors in terms of climate adaptation issues.
 Attila Buzási has numerous publications that have been released by international journals indexed by Scopus and Web of Science.
 His research activity had expanded to the theoretical and practical background of urban sustainability and resilience concepts since 2017, when he obtained his Ph.D. degree.

 Associate Professor and Consultant, Université de Reims Champagne-Ardenne

 Assistant Professor, University of Twente

 Sonia de Gregorio Hurtado, Spain

 Peter Eckersley, Germany/ United Kingdom

-Senior Research Fellow, Newcastle University & Research Associate, Leibniz Institute for Research on Society and Space
+Senior Research Fellow, Nottingham Trent University in the UK & Research Associate, Leibniz Institute for Research on Society and Space

 Efren Feliu Torres, Spain